dgrzebyk/terraformExperiment/README.md

 Resources unaffected by ``terraform destroy`` can be also removed manually in GCP UI.

 ## Contributions
-This document contains direct quotes from Terraform documentation, some of them might not be referenced.
-This summary was written by Daniel Grzebyk.
+This document contains direct quotes from Terraform documentation.
+It was written by Daniel Grzebyk.